 The following was developed by Francine Bardole of the West Jordan Utah Police Department with support from M-Vac® Systems.
 This is a concept technique and is still under research.
 Some researchers have mistakenly called it an M-Vac® method, but the M-Vac® is not used in this DNA collection technique.
 It is a method of separating and isolating DNA material from small evidence items.
 The application could include many items that are currently difficult to sample like shell casings, fingernail clippings, rings, gun parts, keys, bomb fragments and other small items.
 Here is the basic concept:

 The Bardole Method™ Overview

 Later, when it is time to process the filter membrane, it will be cut out of the concentration filter apparatus and processed in the same manner as a swab or other DNA evidence gathering method is processed.

 Ten casings from a road-rage shooting were processed using the method described above.
 The extraction quant yielded 0.847 ng of DNA.
 The amplified results yielded a comparable major profile that matched the suspect.
-The evidence was presented in court, challenged and accepted.
+The evidence as presented below was presented in court, challenged and accepted.